aeternity/aepp-sdk-docs/Sophia.md

 ### What is the differance to Solidity?
 Solidity is probably the most popular smart contract language originally written for the EVM (ethereum virtual machine).
 Solidity's syntax is inspired by JavaScript.
-Sophia's syntax is derived from (OCaml/ReasonML).
+Sofia's syntax is derived from (OCaml/ReasonML).

-### Features of Sophia:
+### Features of Sofia:
 - member of the ML language family
 - strongly typed
 - restricted mutable state